MichaelKramerGuitar/Biography/README.md

    * Internal links to other pages of your site do not count towards this requirement.

-# Unique Semantic Tags Key Per Page (5-7 unique tags)
+# Tags Key/Guide Per first three pages for easy searching

 ## index.html
 1. ```<section>```